 Many buyers get preoccupied with ‘how high above list price’ the offer price should be.
-To our buyers we explain that the list price is not necessarily important.
+To our buyers, we explain that the list price is not necessarily important.
 Rather, we perform a detailed, comparative analysis by assessing the most similar, most recent sold properties and comparing those listings to the subject property.
 The goal and outcome of the analysis is to assess the current market value of the subject property.
-When this number is produced, this is the number that we recommend be used as the offer price.
+When this number is produced, this is the number that we recommend being used as the offer price.
 Sometimes, there may be variances depending on other factors but this is generally our recommended strategy regarding for determining the offer price.

-Sellers often have a preferred completion and possession dates.
+Sellers often have preferred completion and possession dates.
 We work with our buyers in coordinating on their end so that these dates can be provided or to agree on something as close to those dates as possible.

 We always recommend trying one’s best to submit the offer with no conditions.
 This may mean carrying out the inspection in advance of the offer deadline.
 It may also mean working aggressively alongside the buyer’s mortgage broker to achieve a financing approval prior to the offer deadline.
-If this ends up not being possible, then at least minimizing the number of days that the financing condition is in place.
+If this ends up not being possible, then at least minimize the number of days that the financing condition is in place.

 Copy of deposit cheque

 A no-subject offer is not considered a firm sale without the deposit being submitted.
 Therefore, we ask that our buyers prepare their deposit bank draft in advance of submitting their offer.
 Along with the offer, we submit a copy of this deposit cheque.
 This is extra-tempting for a seller as it means that if they sign the offer and accept it, the property is sold firm right away.
 This is different from what is most typically seen.
 Most subject-free offers then allow for 24 hours for the deposit to be submitted.
 This means the seller has to wait another day until they can consider their property to be ‘sold’.